espy/writer/README.md

 You need two terminals running at once, one with `$ npm run build`, which runs the Bankai server and hosts the Choo app, and one with `$ npm start`, which runs the dev instance of Electron.

+To set the app icon for this dev instance on MacOS, show the file info for `node_modules/electron/dist/Electron.app` and drag the `./build/icon.icns` file onto the icon in the info pane.

 # Packaging the Electron app

 Run `$ npm run build`.
 It will use icon files put in `./build`.